 S. Wellington (they/them) has many names.
 Including but not limited to Silen, Charlie, Renn, Wren, Damian, Xavia Astra, and sweet prince.
 They were born in Madison, Wisconsin in 1995 and currently reside in Boulder, Colorado where they are pursuing an undergraduate degree in Music Composition and Psychology, expecting to graduate in May 2019.

-S. has premiered works internationally from Hyderabad, India to Boston, Massachusetts with ensembles such as wind symphony, orchestra, solo instruments, electronics, string quartet, clarinet choir, sax quartet, and various other chamber ensembles.
-From 2015-2018 they were the recipient of the Pete Smythe Scholarship, the Peter and Julianne Steinhauer Scholarship, the Richard Toensing Undergraduate Composition Scholarship, the James M. Grossi Composition Scholarship, the Undergraduate Composition Award, and the Spark Undergraduate Electroacoustic Music Award, all from the University of Colorado - Boulder.
-The have won competitions from professional ensembles such as Ars Nova and the Playground Ensemble and received commissions from solo performers and ensembles such as Resonance Women’s Chorus and Phoenix: Colorado’s Trans Community Choir and Arts Collective.
+Silen has premiered works internationally from Hyderabad, India to Boston, Massachusetts with ensembles such as wind symphony, orchestra, solo instruments, electronics, string quartet, clarinet choir, sax quartet, and various other chamber ensembles.
+From 2015-2018 they were the recipient of the Pete Smythe Scholarship, the Peter and Julianne Steinhauer Scholarship, the Richard Toensing Undergraduate Composition Scholarship, the James M. Grossi Composition Scholarship, the Undergraduate Composition Award, and the Spark Undergraduate Electroacoustic Music Award, the LGBT Wolfson Writing Prize, and the Dorothy Martin Scholarship, all from the University of Colorado Boulder.
+The have won competitions from professional ensembles and organizations such as Ars Nova, the Playground Ensemble, SEAMUS Allen Strange Award, and received commissions from solo performers and ensembles such as Resonance Women’s Chorus and Phoenix: Colorado’s Trans Community Choir and Arts Collective.
 They have studied composition with Patricia Burge, John Drumheller, Daniel Kellogg, Carter Pann, and Nathan Hall.

-In addition to composing, S. has played piano from the age of 6 and has studied with Elizabeth Jaeger, Patricia Burge, Doris Lehnert, and Jennifer Hayghe.
+In addition to composing, Silen has played piano from the age of 6 and has studied with Elizabeth Jaeger, Patricia Burge, Doris Lehnert, and Jennifer Hayghe.

-Avidly interdisciplinary, S. also writes poetry and has received numerous prizes for their work, reading poetry across Colorado and often weaving their poetry into their more musical performance art.
+Avidly interdisciplinary, Silen also writes poetry and has received numerous prizes for their work, reading poetry across Colorado and often weaving their poetry into their more musical performance art.